getporter/porter/CONTRIBUTING.md

 ## Which branch to use

-Unless the issue specifically mentions a branch, please created your feature branch from the release/v1 branch.
+Unless the issue specifically mentions a branch, please create your feature branch from the **main** branch.

 For example:

 ```
-# Make sure you have the most recent changes to release/v1
+# Make sure you have the most recent changes to main
-git checkout release/v1
+git checkout main
 git pull

-# Create a branch based on release/v1 named MY_FEATURE_BRANCH
+# Create a branch based on main named MY_FEATURE_BRANCH
-git checkout -b MY_FEATURE_BRANCH
+git checkout -b MY_FEATURE_BRANCH main
 ```

 ## When to open a pull request